Teen’s birthday wish comes true thanks to party crashers in blue

 ALBUQUERQUE, N.M.
 (KRQE) – One Albuquerque teenager’s birthday wish is coming true all thanks to some unlikely party crashers.

-13-year-old Wyatt Wilds got a personal escort Saturday night to his police-themed birthday party.
+Wyatt Wilds, 13, got a personal escort Saturday night to his police-themed birthday party.
 The event was complete with crime scene-taped tables and a special Albuquerque Police cake.

 While he expected the greetings from friends and family, he was blown away by surprise appearances from APD’s police chief, swat team and bomb squad.